bb2qqq/pythonstudy/tech_lab/bash_mania/bash_magic.md

 	  grep --exclude='*master*'  pattern  file_names

-* Find file that does not contern the pattern
+* Find file that does not contain the pattern

       grep -L "pattern" files